 - All items of equipment must be visible to invigilators at all times - Only clear transparent pencil cases and black ink pens are allowed (not gel pens) - Make sure that your calculator conforms to the regulations.
 If in doubt check with your teacher.
-No cases/lids from calculators are allowed in the examination room.

-- Make sure all Mobile Phones, Airpods, Earphones/earbuds, iPods,MP3/4 players (or similar devices) watches or technological web enabled sources of information and electronic equipment have been handed in.
+No cases/lids from calculators are allowed in the examination room. - Make sure all Mobile Phones, AirPods, Earphones/Earbuds, iPods, MP3/4 players or similar devices, watches, smart glasses or any other smart device's have been handed in.
 If found in your possession (even if turned off) you will be reported to the examination board and this may result in disqualification from that examination - No food is allowed in the examination room - Only water in a clear plastic bottle, with the label removed and no writing on, is allowed.